-Question: Tell us about yourself?
+Question: Tell us about yourself.

 Answer: this is the most cliched interview question of all time, as it is posed at the beginning of the interview.
 What the recruiter is asking you is Why UX design?
 What led you here, and how does your journey make you a good fit for this job?
-This is the moment for the candidate to introduce himself/herself and talk about their background aligned with their passion for UX, and how they’ve utilised it so far.
+This is the moment for the candidate to introduce himself/herself and talk about their background aligned with their passion for UX, and how they’ve utilized it so far.
 One must understand that it is a broad question; however, the interviewer is interested in their journey in UX design.

 Question: What is the value of UX Design?

-Answer: this is one of the most direct questions amongst UX design interview questions.
+Answer: This is one of the most direct questions amongst UX design interview questions.
 The interviewer assumes that the candidate knows what UX design is.
 It is a simple yet imperative question, so a textbook description will not serve the purpose!
 The interviewer wants to figure out the candidate’s understanding of UX design.

-Question: Tell us the difference between UX and other design disciplines?
+Question: Tell us the difference between UX and other design disciplines.

-Question: Tell us about your workflow?
+Question: Tell us about your workflow.